 - rectal pain

-- an inability to move the bowels, despite frequent urges
+- an inability to pass stools despite frequent urges

-Ulcerative proctitis is usually the mildest type of ulcerative colitis.
+Ulcerative proctitis is usually the mildest type of UC.

-This involves the rectum and the sigmoid colon, which is the lower end of the colon.
+This type involves the rectum and the sigmoid colon, which is the lower end of the colon.

 - bloody diarrhea